 Public registries such as the Docker Hub use multiple hosts and Content Delivery Networks (CDN) to serve content and scale requests.

-In order for Nexus Repository Manager to have a Docker Hub proxy repository which works correctly, repository manager must be able to have full HTTP access to the following hosts:
+In order for Nexus Repository to have a Docker Hub proxy repository which works correctly, it must have full HTTP access to the following hosts:

 This list is subject to change at the whim of Docker Inc. and is not in control of Sonatype.